kryptobi/database-easy-log/README.md

     .Annotation("Relational:Collation", "utf8mb4_unicode_ci");
 ```
 ### How to create an entry
-The only you have to do is to use your repository which inherits the IRepostory and use one of the SaveChangesWithLog Methods
+The only way you have is to use your repository which implements the IRepostory and use one of the SaveChangesWithLog methods

 ### Result
-Once you create a logentry your table should look like this
+Once you create a LogEntry, your table should look like this:
 ![log table](table.png)

 ### Happy logging

-thanks to [sami](https://github.com/SamiSul) for support
+Thanks to [sami](https://github.com/SamiSul) for the support

 visit our company [traperto](https://www.traperto.com)